New Students Transferring In

 Students interested in attending Morris may submit an official transcript for transfer evaluation.
 When the evaluation is complete, an APAS report tracking progress toward the degree can be generated.
 The APAS report lists which courses have been accepted and how they fit into Morris General Education requirements.
 Morris awards credit for courses that are accepted in transfer.
 However, grades from colleges outside the University of Minnesota do not count in the Morris GPA.
 Send official transcripts to the address below.

 Morris, MN 56267

 Questions?
-Contact the transfer evaluation coordinator at the address below.
+Contact the transfer specialist at the address below.

 To meet Morris General Education requirements (GER), students must complete 60 credits from liberal arts courses outside the discipline of the major—a student majoring in biology, for example, needs 60 credits that are not labeled BIOL—and use those 60 credits to fulfill 13 categories listed below.

 - Historical Perspectives (Hist)

 - Fine Arts (FA)

 - Physical and Biological Science course with lab (SciL)

 - Physical and Biological Science course with or without lab (Sci)